About the Program

 + Indicates this faculty member is the recipient of the Distinguished Teaching Award.

 Mark S. Anderson, Professor.
 Architecture, building design, BIM, integrated project delivery, building construction, school design, housing design, net zero energy desig, nurban design, building integrated modeling, IPD, design-build, prefabricated, modular, architecture in China, architecture in Japan, urban water.

-William Andrew Atwood, Assistant Professor.
+William Andrew Atwood, Associate Professor.
 Techniques of representation as historical and conceptual instruments.

 Gail S. Brager, Professor.
 Architecture, comfort and adaptation in buildings, design and performance of offices.